-This site is the homepage for the Personalization Research Group within the College of Computer and Information Science at Northeastern University.
+This site is the homepage for the Algorithmic Auditing Research Group within the College of Computer and Information Science at Northeastern University.
 Here, you will find explanations of and links to our work, as well as open-source data and code from our research.

 Today, many major websites personalize the content that they show to users.
 Examples include: Google Search, which personalizes search results to try and surface more relevant content; Amazon and Netflix, which personalize product and movie recommendations; and Facebook, which personalizes each user's news-feed to highlight engaging content.
 The proliferation of personalization on the Web is driven by the explosion of Big Data that is available about people's online and offline behavior.